-- As of January 6, 2005 there are seven total vacancies in the Public Housing Program.
-Of these seven, all but two have been assigned a new resident from the waiting list. - With two obsolete Public Housing developments being demolished, the replacement developments will utilize the IHDA Tax Credits and Trust Fund, as well as HOME funds, to build the new developments.
+- As of October 1, 2006 there are less than ten total vacancies in the Public Housing Program.
+Of these, all have been assigned a new resident from the waiting list. - With two obsolete Public Housing developments demolished, the replacement developments will utilize the IHDA Tax Credits and Trust Fund, as well as HOME funds, to finance the new developments.